-The illustrated interest rates were selected by your insurance professional based on a fixed index annuity product illustration that must accompany this report.
-Your insurance professional selected this product based on his/her knowledge of your risk tolerance, financial goals, the financial stability of the insurance carrier, and by comparing the historical periods of the index strategies recommended.
-Index interest rates are not guaranteed.
-The impact of caps and participation rates, along with the application of guaranteed interest rates will determine the actual index interest credited during any specific period.
+The illustrated interest rates were selected by your insurance professional based on an annuity product illustration that must accompany this report.
+Your insurance professional selected this product based on his/her knowledge of your risk tolerance, financial goals, the financial stability of the insurance carrier, and by comparing several different annuity products.
+Interest rates are not guaranteed beyond the timeframe indicated in the annuity product illustration.
 If your IRA earns rates of return lower than the rates selected in this illustration, then your total distributions will be lower than what is illustrated; if your actual rates of return are higher, your total distributions should also be higher.
-If your IRA earns a 0% rate of return, the owner, spouse, and beneficiaries will receive only the initial IRA value over this time period, less the income taxes due.